robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 Evidence-based demonstration, through reasoning, that the system-of-interest is deemed trustworthy

 ???
+Security engineering activities that are commonly understood are within the problem context and the solution context.
+We know that a sufficiently complete understanding of the conditions in the operational environment is needed to understand the required protection capabilities.

+We also know that the security requirements need to be transformed into a design that can stop known attacks, tolerate unknown attacks and recover quickly from attacks that it cannot tolerate.

+What is often not known or practiced are engineering activities in the trustworthiness context.
+These activities result in an evidence-based demonstration, through reasoning that the that the system-of-interest is deemed trustworthy.
+Which means that we have an adequate combination of active and passive protections built-in.

-The framework is independent of system type and engineering or acquisition process model and is not to be interpreted as a sequence of flows or process steps but rather as a set of interacting contexts, each with its own checks and balances
+As you can see, the framework is independent of system type.
+It is independent of the acquisition or process model.
+It is also not to be interpreted as a sequence of flows or process steps but rather as a set of interacting contexts, (problem, solution and trustworthiness), each with its own checks and balances.

 ---
 class: center, middle